lebmatter/gazerjs/README.md

 - `totalAwayTime`: Time user was completely away from screen
 - `totalDistractedTime`: Time user was present but looking away
 - `sessionDuration`: Time interval for the posted data
+- `retinaLocations`: Precise gaze positions for heatmap analysis and attention mapping

 ## 🎯 Event Callbacks